MicrosoftDocs/AdaptiveCards/AdaptiveCards/authoring-cards/universal-action-model.md

 Adaptive Cards are platform-agnostic snippets of UI, authored using a lightweight JSON format, that apps and services can share.
 Adaptive Cards not only adapt to the look-and-feel of the host, but also provide rich interaction capabilities.
 For more information about Adaptive Cards, please visit [adaptivecards.io](http://adaptivecards.io).

 As Adaptive Cards grew in popularity, different hosts started supporting different action models and this led to fragmentation.
 To solve this problem, the Teams, Outlook and Adaptive Cards teams worked on creating a new universal Bot action model compatible across hosts.
-This effort lead to the following:
+This effort led to the following:
 - The generalization of Bots and the Bot Framework as the way to implement Adaptive Card-based scenarios for both Teams (Bots) and Outlook (Actionable Message)
 - `Action.Execute` as a replacement for both `Action.Submit` (currently used by Bots) and `Action.Http` (currently used by Actionable Messages)
 - Popular features only supported by Actionable Messages made available to Bots, namely: